nccgroup/singularity/Readme.md

   * Custom DNS server to rebind DNS name and IP address mapping from the attacker web server address to the target machine address
   * HTTP server to serve HTML pages and JavaScript code to targets and to manage the attacks
   * Several sample attack payloads, ranging from grabbing the home page of a target application to performing remote code execution.
 These payloads can be easily adapted to perform new and custom attacks.
-* Supports concurrent users
+* Supports concurrent users.
-* Provides several DNS rebinding strategies, including sequential mapping from the attacker to the target IP address and random mapping, to minimize the impact of IDS/IPS interfering with the attack
+* Provides several DNS rebinding strategies, including sequential mapping from the attacker to the target IP address and random mapping, to minimize the impact of IDS/IPS interfering with the attack.
 * A number of technical controls to maximize the reliability and speed of attacks:
   * Disabling HTTP keep alive, caching, DNS prefetching
   * Aggressive DNS response TTLs